csekankan/prep/python.md

 - `LOAD_GLOBAL` is expensive — it searches the global dictionary every time.
 That's why `fibonacci` is looked up TWICE per call.
 Moving a frequently-called function to a local variable speeds things up.
 - `LOAD_FAST` is cheap — it's a direct array index into the local variables (that's why it's called "fast").
 - Every single `BINARY_ADD` must dynamically check types (is it int + int? str + str? custom __add__?) — this is the core reason Python is slow per-operation compared to C.

+**Industry example — Instagram's bytecode optimization:**
+Instagram (Django-based, 2 billion users) runs one of the largest Python deployments.
+Their team contributed `LOAD_ATTR_ADAPTIVE` and other specializing opcodes to CPython 3.11 that gave them a **10-25% server-wide speedup** just from the bytecode improvements — no application code changes.
+This saved them thousands of servers.
+When Meta engineers talk about "Python performance," they mean bytecode-level VM improvements, not rewriting in Go.

 ### 1.2 Python Object Model